Do you know what Inbound Marketing is? Keen to use inbound marketing to improve your marketing ROI?

 What is Inbound Marketing?

 First, let us define what inbound marketing is.
-The best definition I can find came from Wikipedia (no surprises), and it goes like this:
+Here’s the best definition of inbound marketing:

-Traditionally, marketers use outbound marketing techniques like email blasts, telemarketing, direct mail, TV, radio and print advertisements to reach buyers.
+Traditionally, marketers use outbound marketing techniques like email blasts, telemarketing, direct mail, TV ads, trade-shows, radio and print advertisements to reach buyers.
 Unlike outbound methods, inbound marketing looks at using targeted and valuable content on the Internet to draw customers in.

 Inbound marketing is permission based, while outbound marketing interrupts.
 Key differences between inbound and outbound marketing is nicely summarised in the infographic below (source of image):